 Why Potassium Aspartate?

-Blending aspartate with potassium enhances the fundamental benefits of potassium.
+Blending aspartate with potassium enhances the benefits of potassium.
 Before discussing the benefits of potassium and the signs of potassium deficiency, we'll explain "aspartate."
-An aspartate - or aspartic acid - is an amino acid.
+Aspartate - or aspartic acid - is an amino acid.
 While it is not an essential amino acid, it helps the body eliminate toxic wastes.
 It also maintains the stability and strength of nerves, releases sufficient amounts of energy from fats, carbohydrates and proteins during metabolic processes.

 Benefits of Potassium

 Note that there is link between potassium and sodium.
-If your intake of sodium is high, you could have lower levels of potassium.
+If your intake of sodium is high, you may have lower levels of potassium.
 People who watch their blood pressure will want to reduce their sodium intake, but there are advantages to increasing their potassium intake as well.
 The reason is that potassium is an electrolyte that when dissolved in the bloodstream, can take on a positive or negative charge.
 Sodium and chloride are also electrolytes so the body's proper functions rely on the balance of these minerals-electrolytes.